SolarDebris/stuff/README.md

 # Scripts
-A collection of scripts that I have created and used for various things
+A collection of scripts and templates that I have created and used for various things

 # Ideas
 Some ideas that I have to make into shell scripts are: